-- 3.1.
-Through the involvement in the planning process, the Trust has the opportunity to influence policies that will protect and enhance important wildlife sites and species, the location of future development to protect existing wildlife sites and wildlife corridors and promote the provision of strategic green infrastructure, especially new wildlife habitat. - 3.2.
-The Trust will: - P4.
-Seek to ensure that Local Plan documents include policies aimed at protecting, conserving and enhancing biodiversity interests, based on an up to date evidence base. - P5.
-Seek to ensure that Local Plans contain Development Control policies that will not permit development that will destroy or adversely affect the ecological integrity of a statutory or non-statutory site. - P6.
-Seek to ensure that Local Plans contain policies aimed at protecting and enhancing existing habitat networks as a key component of Green Infrastructure (GI); and policies that encourage the creation of new areas of Biodiversity Action Plan (BAP) habitat and populations of protected, BAP or other important species that will help to develop a landscape through which species can disperse and adapt to climate change.
+- P6.
+Seek to ensure that Local Plans contain Development Control policies that will not permit development that will destroy or adversely affect the ecological integrity of a statutory or non-statutory wildlife site. - P7.
+Seek to ensure that Local Plans contain policies to protect and enhance existing ecological networks as a key component of Green Infrastructure (GI); and policies that encourage the creation of new areas of priority habitat and habitats to support populations of protected, priority or other important species that will help to develop a landscape through which species can disperse and adapt to climate change.